PILETEC'S PILING SERVICES

 TYPES OF PILING

-SFA piles are formed by drilling multiple auger sections into the ground.
-The sides of the hole are commonly supported by temporary casing.
-Upon reaching the required depth, the augers are removed.
-The reinforcement is placed and cement grout or concrete is pumped from the base of the hole.
-The casing is immediately withdrawn.
+SFA piles are constructed by drilling a series of interconnected auger sections deep into the ground.
+To ensure stability during the process, the sides of the borehole are typically supported using temporary casing.
+Once the desired depth is reached, the augers are carefully withdrawn.
+Reinforcement is then installed, followed by the injection of cement grout or concrete from the base of the borehole.
+Finally, the temporary casing is systematically removed, leaving behind a secure and robust pile foundation.

 Sectional flight auger